rizqwijaya/MosaicNFT/README.md

 `forge install` restores contract deps (OpenZeppelin v5.6.1, forge-std).
 Copy `.env.example` to `.env` in `contracts/` and `frontend/` and fill in values.

-## Royalty enforcement note

-EIP-2981 is a *signal*, not self-enforcing.
-Royalties are enforced at the marketplace level: MosaicMarket reads `royaltyInfo` and pays the receiver on every secondary sale (fixed-price, auction, accepted offer) by construction.
-Primary lazy-mint sales pay the creator directly with no separate royalty cut.

 ## License

 MIT